rohitsainier/rohitsainier.github.io/content/contact/index.md

 ---
 title: 'Get In Touch'
-buttonText: 'Mail Me'
+buttonText: 'Email Me'
 ---

-My inbox is always open.
-Whether you have a question or just want to say hello, I'll try my best to get back to you!
-Feel free to mail me about any relevant job updates.
+I'm always checking my inbox.
+I'll do my best to respond to you, whether you're asking a question or just want to say hello!
+If there are any pertinent employment developments, please email me.